 Employee empowerment also gives way to leadership development.

 With the established trust, employees feel more motivated to fulfill their position to the best of their ability.

 Employee empowerment doesn’t mean lack of supervision, but rather knowing when the supervision is necessary for supporting success.

 The Best Thing to Address Employee Turnover?
 Listening

 Overall, the best thing you can do to address employee turnover and training issues is to listen to your employees.

-Offering a supporting ear shows your commitment to the employee, but also gives you the feedback you need to hear to understand where there potential gaps in process.
+Offering a supporting ear shows your commitment to the employee but also gives you the feedback you need to hear to understand where there are potential gaps in the process.

-Sometimes the best way to get the full picture on your organization is to hear it from someone else.
+Sometimes the best way to get the full picture of your organization is to hear it from someone else.